oreluk/coalDB/README.md

 ## Future Changes

+* Sort by columns
-* Sort by columns, show only particular ranges of values
+* Show only particular ranges of values -- is there an easy way?

-* Sort O2, Temperature by Greater than, less than, or equal to a numerical value. (should have a dropdown menu for these options)

 * Filtering done through search of XML (not table results) search BY ____ uimenulist of sections/attributes to search by.
 Any field can be used

-* Show datapoint tool tip over plots. (can this work for error bars?)

 ### Workflow

 * Select Experiments

 * Create Target.h5
-** species primeIDs
+..* species primeIDs
-** concentrations
+..* concentrations
-** features...
+..* features

-***  BG build xml to upload  ( works stand-alone but also can upload/store work in prime)
+*  BG build xml to upload  ( works stand-alone but also can upload/store work in prime)

 * Input bounds on exp